 About Unco Industries, Inc.

-We at Unco Industries have been in the worm farming business for over 37 years.
+Unco Industries has been in the worm farming business for over 37 years.
 Initially, Tom Chapman, who is the current CEO, and his original partner had set out raising redworms in wooden beds for bait in an old dairy barn.

 The man who had gotten Chapman and his partner started in worm farming, was producing redworms himself at the time.
 After some time, Chapman came to the conclusion that the best way to proceed was for him to buy out his original partner and to expand the operation.

-Approximately three years passed and the operation grew.
+Approximately three years passed and the worm growing operation grew.
 Chapman realized that without a better production system which could provide cost accounting methodology, accurate knowledge of inventory, maximum and consistent growth and reproduction rates, they would never truly be a business.
 For these reasons, Tom decided to develop a better worm growing system.
-A professional, accountable and technologically systematic method which could operate comparably to any other successful manufacturing process.
+A professional, accountable and technologically systematic method which could operate comparably to any other successful manufacturing process only raising earthworms.

 It can be done!